-In Caledonia, solidarity activists gravitated to the Native encampment, leaving racists in the town free to organize against Native rights, with business leaders arguing that White people’s standard of living would suffer if Native people won.
-This led to declining support for Native rights as the conflict intensified.
+In Caledonia, solidarity activists gravitated to the Indigenous encampment, leaving racists in the town free to organize, with local capitalists insisting that White people’s standard of living would suffer if Indigenous people won.
+This led to a drop in support for Indigenous rights.

 By failing to organize within the predominantly white communities surrounding Six Nations, the white left has effectively ceded this terrain to racist demagogues and allowed [them] to speak unopposed on behalf of the “average hard-working, taxpaying, middle-class Canadian” of the area.

-Solidarity between non-native workers and Native activists was possible.
-The town of Caledonia was well unionized, and many workers had suffered police brutality on picket lines and as people of color.
+Solidarity between non-native workers and Indigenous activists was possible.
+The town of Caledonia is well unionized, and many workers had suffered police brutality on picket lines and as people of color.

-Anti-Native racism can be countered by connecting Native oppression to the many forms of oppression that workers experience, and by demanding that any monetary reparations be paid by the same corporations that grew wealthy stealing Native lands and exploiting workers.
+Anti-Indigenous racism can be countered by connecting Indigenous oppression to the many forms of oppression that workers experience, and by demanding that any monetary reparations be paid by the same wealthy corporations that steal Indigenous lands and exploit workers.

 Seeds for our future